- Departments / Centres

 National Institutes of Technology ,Trichy (NITT) is a premier Technical Institution of National repute with Deemed University status and fully funded by Govt. of India.
 The Curricula and Syllabi of Master of Computer Applications (MCA) course offered by NITT is designed considering the need of different Software Houses in India and abroad and has a high job potential in IT Sector in India and abroad.
 The NIMCET is a National Level Entrance Test conducted by NITs for admission to the MCA course offered by NITs.
 The admission to MCA programme in NITT, offered MCA Course,is based on the Rank obtained in NIMCET .

-Candidates, with 60% marks (6.5/10 CGPA) in Bachelor’s degree of Full Time 3 years duration from a recognized University with Mathematics / Statistics / Business Maths. as one of the subjects in any one semester/year, both in graduation and at 10+2 level are eligible.
-For SC/ST candidates the percentage of marks required is 55%(6.0/10 CGPA).
+Candidates, with 60% marks (6.5/10 CGPA) in Bachelor’s degree of Full Time 3 years duration from a recognized University with Mathematics / Statistics / Business Maths. as one of the subjects in any one semester/year, For SC/ST candidates the percentage of marks required is 55%(6.0/10 CGPA).
 Those candidates who are appearing for the qualifying examinations are also eligible to appear for the test.
 However, they will have to furnish proof of having passed in the qualifying examination, with 60% marks, at the time of counselling / admission.
 Indian Nationals only are eligible to appear for the NIMCET

 The question paper will contain 120 multiple choice questions covering the following topics: